Skip to main content

 In this module we will study a range of sources including novels, poetry, essays and paintings to explore debates about the Woman Question as they developed during the second half of the nineteenth century.

-The first lecture explores two Victorian female archetypes - the Fallen Woman and her ‘ideal’ counterpart - and introduces you to some critical methodologies for studying the representation of women in both Victorian literature and art.
-Subsequent weeks are divided into themed blocks.
-In block one, we consider the relationship between women and work through a reading of Charlotte Brontë’s Villette and Elizabeth Gaskell’s Ruth.
-Block two examines the marriage question and related debates about female sexuality through a range of periodical material (letters and essays) and through a reading of Thomas Hardy’s Tess of the D’Urbervilles and Mona Caird’s The Daughters of Danaus.
-Block three focuses on the relationship between women and the periodical press in more detail, and you will be given the opportunity to do your own research into a range of Victorian periodicals.
+The module is divided into four blocks.
+The first explores two Victorian female archetypes - the Fallen Woman and her ‘ideal’ counterpart - and introduces you to some critical methodologies for studying the representation of women in both Victorian literature and art.
+Block two considers the relationship between women and work and includes a visit to Senate House Library to explore Victorian periodicals, while block three examines the emergence of women writers linked to the decadent movement in art and literature.
+Block four explores the late-Victorian marriage question and related debates about female sexuality through a range of periodical material (letters and essays) and through a reading of Thomas Hardy’s Tess of the D’Urbervilles and some New Woman short stories.

 • Elizabeth Gaskell’s Ruth (1853)